Credit Cards: How They Work and What You Need to Know

 • Cash Advance Fees: A credit card cash advance is a way to borrow cash with your credit card.
 A credit card cash advance is one of the highest-cost ways to borrow, but it can also be extremely convenient.
 Depending on your credit card, you might have to pay a fee at the ATM to access this cash.
 Additionally, credit card cash advances start incurring interest immediately.

-• Foreign Transaction Fees: If you like to travel internationally, you should understand your card's foreign transaction fees.
+• Foreign Transaction Fees: If you travel internationally, you should understand your card's foreign transaction fees.
 While credit cards allow you to make purchases abroad, U.S.-based cards might charge for purchases made in a foreign currency.
-This purchase might also be subject to foreign transaction fees, which are usually a percentage of the total transaction amount.
-These are in place to cover variances in currency exchange rates.
+These purchases might also be subject to foreign transaction fees, which are usually a percentage of the total transaction amount.
+These fees cover variances in currency exchange rates.

 Advantages of Credit Cards